BSA Gold Star: 1954 CB34GS and CB32GS

 The new CB engine was introduced, (subsequently known as the Big Fin engine), given deeper and squarer finning, a 5 bolt head, quite soon changed to 8 bolts, a stronger crankshaft, an even shorter connecting rod at 6+15/32 in, oval flywheels (500), improved valve gear with eccentric adjustment, and an Amal GP carburettor.
 Power outputs were once again increased to around 30 and 38 bhp respectively.

 1955 DB32GS and DB34GS

-The DB Gold Star had an improved oil feed to the crankshaft, and finned front brakes.
-DB32 models had smaller exhaust valve than the CB32 and power increased slightly to over 30 bhp.
+The DB Gold Star had an improved oil feed to the crankshaft and finned front brakes.
+DB32 models had smaller exhaust valves than the CB32 and power increased slightly to over 30 bhp.
 Power outputs of the 499 cc engines were developed to about 42 bhp over the next few years.
 The Clubman cam and timing option included a special silencer.
-At the end of this year the BB and CB models were discontinued.
+At the end of this year, the BB and CB models were discontinued.
 The last batch of 350 cc DB32 machines left the factory in 1963.